How Saxon Raced Ahead on the More Mature ‘Wheels of Steel’

 By 1974 they had evolved into S.O.B., and after adding singer Peter "Biff" Byford and guitarist Paul Quinn a little after that, their controversial moniker of Son of a Bitch was officially adopted.
 Drummer Pete Gill, formerly of Gary Glitter's band, completed the quintet in 1978, by which time EMI Records executive Pete Hinton had taken them under his wing and secured a deal with the French record label Carrere.

-But the company wasn't happy with the band name and demanded a less offensive one, so Saxon were (re)born with the release of their self-titled debut album in early 1979 -- a fateful turn of events that conveniently wiped their slate clean and allowed them to blend in with a younger generation of heavy metal talent.
-And even though that first LP was let down by a deficient production, the lessons learned were immediately put to good use on the absolutely huge-sounding Wheels of Steel, which was produced by their faithful mentor Hinton.
+But the company wasn't happy with the band name and demanded a less offensive one, so Saxon were (re)born with the release of their self-titled debut album in early 1979.
+It was a fateful turn of events that conveniently wiped their slate clean and allowed them to blend in with a younger generation of heavy metal talent.
+And even though that first LP was let down by a deficient production, the lessons learned were immediately put to good use on the absolutely huge-sounding Wheels of Steel.
+Released on May 5, 1980, this new project was again produced by their faithful mentor Hinton.

 Right off the bat, the revving engines of "Motorcycle Man" send Saxon's second album barreling down the highway, followed by the call-to-arms of "Stand Up and Be Counted" and then a pair of singles in the surprisingly melodic "747 (Strangers in the Night)" (which climbed to No. 13 on the U.K. charts) and the anthem-sized title track (No. 20), both concert staples forever after.